-Reserved Claims: SCI reserves the right to set off against distributions to be made under this Section III.B.4 to any Non-Funding Lender (as defined in the Opco Cash Collateral Order) any amounts recoverable by SCI on account of any Reserved Claims (as defined in the Opco Cash Collateral Order) against any such Non-Funding Lender.
+Reserved Claims: Unless otherwise settled, SCI reserves the right to set off against distributions to be made under this Section III.B.4 to any Non-Funding Lender (as defined in the Opco Cash Collateral Order) any amounts recoverable by SCI on account of any Reserved Claims (as defined in the Opco Cash Collateral Order) against any such Non-Funding Lender under applicable law.
+Natixis, New York Branch, a Non-Funding Lender, disputes that it is liable to SCI for any Reserved Claims and reserves any and all rights, claims and defenses it may have.